 People should always seek medical care for UTIs, which can be serious without treatment.
 Anyone who suspects they have a UTI should contact their doctor as soon as possible for diagnosis and proper medical treatment.

-Several different germs cause UTIs, but most respond well to antibacterial drugs.
+Several different germs cause UTIs, but

 5. Liver problems

 Liver damage or a condition that causes the liver to stop working efficiently may also make it harder for the body to filter toxins from the urine.
 This can result in changes in the urine, one of which may be a foul smell.